 3.3.
-Inversion experiments with the LSCE system3.3.1.
+Inversion experiments with the LSCE system 3.3.1.
 Method

-In this section, we go one step further in the evaluation of CO2_OC2_FOCA with the LSCE system by interpreting the model-data misfits shown in Section 3.2 in terms of surface fluxes.
+In this section, we go one step further in the evaluation of the CRDP#7 products with the LSCE system by interpreting the model-data misfits shown in Section 3.2 in terms of surface fluxes.
 The satellite data are assimilated alone, without combining them with other observations, in order to focus on their own signals.
-In order to avoid numerical artifacts caused by the much higher spatial resolution of the retrievals than the model, we follow Crowell et al. (2019) by aggregating the OCO-2 retrievals from CO2_OC2_FOCA and ACOS in 10-second intervals, that roughly correspond to boxes of 67×10 km2, a surface area which is still much smaller than the individual model grid boxes of 3.75° × 1.9°.
-We use CO2_OC2_FOCA and ACOS candidly, i.e. without modifying the retrieval values and their associated uncertainty in input to the 10-s binning algorithm described in Section 3.2.1.
+In order to avoid numerical artifacts caused by the much higher spatial resolution of the CO2\OC2\FOCA and CO2\TAN\OCFP retrievals than the LMDz model, we follow Crowell et al. (2019) by aggregating these retrievals in 10-second intervals, that roughly correspond to boxes of $67 \times 10 \text{ km}^2$ for OCO-2, a surface area which is still much smaller than the individual model grid boxes of $3.75^{\circ} \times 1.9^{\circ}$ .
+This approach was also used in the CAMS OCO-2-driven inversion FT20r3 used here.

+We use the three CRDP#7 products candidly, i.e. without modifying the retrieval values and their associated uncertainty in input to the 10-s binning algorithm.
 However, if several 10-s-binned retrievals of a same orbit fall within the same model grid box, we inflate the variance of the retrieval errors by the number of concerned 10-s-binned retrievals, in order to avoid likely local error correlations (at least from the transport model).
 As in the previous section, we use the retrieval averaging kernels and prior profiles when assimilating them.
-Processing the full multi-year series of CO2_OC2_FOCA within the inverse system required about one month of computation on 10 parallel CPU cores on the LSCE cluster.
+As an example, processing the full multi-year series of CO2\OC2\FOCA within the inverse system required about 10 days of computation on 70 parallel CPU cores on the supercomputer of TGCC.